 The testing plan mainly focuses on the user interface screens of our application.
 We verify that the design elements such as labels or buttons exist, verify that the interface matches with the proposed design, and verify that there is correct navigation between the application screens.
 It is unique to our project because we were provided with an existing version of the app that we used to create our screens.
 The testing we are conducting does not relate to all of our project requirements.
 Currently, our testing relates predominantly to the requirements about usability and appearance.
 This is because we are only concerned with the display shown by our created screens and how effective and intuitive they are to users.
 The requirements that are excluded from our current testing involve backend and database operations such as creating an account, saving data from a lift, or retrieving data from past lifts.
-As a result, our current testing plan is not comprehensive to the entire project because the functionality that uses the existing backend code is not being developed this semester because we don't have access to it currently.
+As a result, our current testing backend code is not being developed this semester because we don't have access to it currently.
 Our development team does testing during the development of the application screens with additional testing conducted through peer-reviews from other team developers before and after merging the code in GitLab.